Soumyadas15/Memify/README.md

 Memify is a lightweight, high-performance in-memory data store implemented in C++.
 Inspired by Redis, Memify provides efficient key-value storage with additional features like HMAC signature verification for secure communications.
 This project was built from the ground up, including features such as chunk-based processing for large data handling and an LRU (Least Recently Used) caching mechanism.
+The idea is to add more accurate geo-spatial and time series functions.